aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 # Time to wait for a Workspace to build.
 Depending on the scale this can be adjusted.
 cv_workspace_build_timeout: 300

-# Maximum number of retry attempts to synchronize Workspace
+# Maximum number of retry attempts to synchronize Workspace.
+# Requires CloudVision 2026.2.0 or later.
 cv_workspace_max_sync_retries: 5

 # Deploy a custom hierarchy of containers and configlets to the Static Configuration Studio.